 We have set out below a timetable showing the key stages of the audit.
-The timetable includes the deliverables we have agreed to provide to the Pension Fund through the Audit Committee's cycle in 2015/16.
+The timetable includes the deliverables we have agreed to provide to the Pension Fund through the Audit Committee's cycle in 2016/17.
 These dates are determined to ensure our alignment with PSAA's rolling calendar of deadlines.

-From time to time matters may arise that require immediate communication with the Audit Committee and we will discuss them with the Committee Chair as appropriate.
+From time to time matters may arise that require immediate communication with the Audit Committee and we will discuss them with the Chair as appropriate.

-Following the conclusion of our audit we will prepare an Annual Audit Letter for the Council.
-This communicates to the Council and external stakeholders the key issues arising from our work.
-This will include reporting on our work on the Pension Fund.
+Following the conclusion of our audit of the Council and Pension Fund, we will prepare an Annual Audit Letter to communicate the key issues arising from our work to the Pension Fund and external stakeholders, including members of the public.